Ellerbach/docfx-companion-tools/src/DocAssembler/README.md

 > [!NOTE]
 >
-> As the expression is configured in a string in a JSON file, special characters like back-slashes need to be escaped by an (extra) back-slash.
+> As the expression is configured in a string in a JSON file, special characters like back-slashes need to be escaped by an (extra) back-slash like you see in the example above, where `\s` is escaped with an extra `\`.

 The second part is to get the numbers after the AB# text.
 This is configured here to be between 3 and 6 characters.
 We also want to reuse this ID in the value, so we capture it as a named subexpression called `id`.